 Talks and Conferences

 Visuality of Silence: Understanding wordless-graphic novels in terms of their cognitive learning ways (2021, Nov 10).
-ECR Conference, British Psychology Society, UK.
+ECR Conference, The British Psychological Society, UK.

-2022 Artists Roundtable at Comics and Global South Conference, University of Cambridge, UK.
+Artists Roundtable at Comics and Global South Conference (2022, Mar 18), University of Cambridge, UK.

 The Place Where the Unending Time is: Discovering the history of silent-graphic novels in terms of their timeless communication (2021, Nov 6).
 Domus Centre and History of Education Society, University of Birmingham, UK.